No-hitter: MLB Rookie no-hitters

-Nine-inning no-hitters in a losing effort
+Nine-inning MLB no-hitters in a losing effort

-Unlike a perfect game, in which no batters reach base, in regular no-hitters batters can reach base in other ways, such as a walk, an error, or a hit batsman, thus it is possible for the team pitching the no-hitter to lose.
+Batters in regular no-hitters can reach base in several ways, such as a walk, error, or hit by pitch, making it possible for the team pitching the no-hitter to lose.
 On April 23, 1964, Ken Johnson of the Houston Colt .45s became the only pitcher to lose a complete game no-hitter in nine innings when he was beaten, 1–0, by the Cincinnati Reds.
 The winning run was scored by Pete Rose in the top of the ninth inning via an error, groundout, and another error.

 On April 30, 1967, Steve Barber and Stu Miller of the Baltimore Orioles pitched a combined no-hitter, but lost 2–1 to the Detroit Tigers.

 On July 1, 1990, Andy Hawkins of the New York Yankees pitched an eight-inning no-hitter (the Yankees were the away team) against the Chicago White Sox and lost the game 4–0 after an eighth inning which saw three errors.
 The four runs that the White Sox scored are the most by any team in a game in which they had no hits.
 Because Hawkins only threw eight innings, this game is not recognized as an official no-hitter by Major League Baseball; however, it was considered a no-hitter at the time it was pitched.
 In the year after the game, the rules regarding no-hitters, (and rules regarding other statistics), were changed and applied retroactively in order to "clean up the record book".
 The Hawkins "no-hitter" failed on one main provision of the new standards.
 To be classified a valid no-hitter, the pitcher or pitching staff must hold the opposing team hitless for the entire game and face opposing batters in at least nine full innings, meaning the only way a team can pitch a losing no-hitter on the road is if the game goes to extra innings and the home team manages to win the game on a walk-off without the benefit of a hit.